fmstam/seq2seq_with_deep_attention/README.md

   <br><b> Figure 2 </b>
 </p>

 Each one of these arrows <b>points</b> to an item in the input.
 For each input the machine will generate a sequence of these arrows (<b>pointers</b>).
-Therefore, the mahine must learn a mechanisim that generates these arrows.
+Therefore, the machine must learn a mechanism that generates these arrows.

 Let create a better representation that in <b>Figure 1</b> when using a hot-one encoding matrix.
 Where each row tells us which input (x axis) to point to in the current step (y axis).